-If you were checking ways to become a trader or grow your trading career, you've likely come across something called a proprietary trading firm, or prop firm.
+If you want to become a trader or grow your trading career, you've likely come across something called a proprietary trading firm, or prop firm.
 These firms offer a unique opportunity: they let you trade with their money instead of your own.

 Sounds appealing, right?